Closing down your practice

-You can apply to us for the suspension to be lifted.
+You can apply to us for the suspension to be lifted under section 16 of the Solicitors Act 1974.
 Although we cannot consider your application until the bankruptcy has occurred, it is advisable to contact us as soon as a bankruptcy becomes likely.
 If the suspension is lifted, we will usually impose a condition restricting you to practise in employment approved by us.

 Once you become bankrupt, you will not be able to continue practising or operate your client account until the suspension is lifted (you may however ask another solicitor or REL to authorise withdrawals or transfers on your behalf).

-We can intervene into a practice as a result of bankruptcy.
+We can intervene into a practice as a result of bankruptcy (Part 1 Schedule 1 paragraph (1)(1)(d) of the Solicitors Act 1974.
 If this happens, the costs of the intervention will be payable by you.
-To avoid this, if bankruptcy is a possibility, you should try to arrange an orderly wind-down or disposal of the firm.
+To avoid this, if bankruptcy is a possibility, you should try to arrange an orderly wind-down or disposal of the practice.